Emulation is the process of executing a file from one operating system on a totally different

 Personally, I'm not too thrilled for these games because WWF Superstars only has one game mode (Tag Team) and WWF Wrestlefest only has two game modes (Royal Rumble and Tag Team) and both have very few moves, so it gets boring after a while.

 And yes, it is possible to select the champions "Legion Of Doom", Hawn & Animal, if you play via an emulator that supports them!

-This game was the first wrestling game I've ever played.
-Basically, you choose 2 wrestlers from a poor choice of 4 (Hulk Hogan, The Ultimate Warrior, Macho Man and Bret Hart) and take your newly made tag team through a tournament all over Europe, during which you'll face The Nasty Boys, Money INC. and The Natural Disasters (3 times against each team) and eventually you'll be taken back to New York City's Madison Square Garden to face then tag team champions, The Legion Of Doom.
+Basically, you take 2 wrestlers from a poor choice of 4 (Hulk Hogan, The Ultimate Warrior, Macho Man and Bret Hart) through a tournament all over Europe, against The Nasty Boys, Money INC. and The Natural Disasters (3 times against each team) and eventually you'll be taken back to New York City's Madison Square Garden to face then tag team champions, The Legion Of Doom.

 Here comes the interesting part.
 If you beat them with a clean pin, your team becomes the new tag team champions and get a new manager (I don't recognize him, but he was supposedly a big shot back then...) and the game is over.

 But...if you beat them with a countout, the game gets stuck (and if you're in pure DOS you'll have to restart the computer...).

 I have to mention I found many interesting things while viewing the data files of the game,

 including a text dialog (which was supposed to appear in the part where the game gets

 stuck) in which Sean Mooney (the announcer at the time) interviews your winning yet